splx-ai/agentic-radar/README.md

 Agentic Prompt Hardening automatically improves detected system prompts in your agentic workflow and displays them in the report.
 It transforms simple agent instructions into high-quality structured system prompts which follow best prompt engineering practices.

 > [!NOTE]
-> Currently supported frameworks (with more to come): OpenAI Agents, CrewAI
+> Currently supported frameworks (with more to come): OpenAI Agents, CrewAI, Autogen

 It is quite straightforward to use:
 1. Set your OPENAI_API_KEY environment variable by running `export OPENAI_API_KEY=<api_key>`.